maruf02/B3A6-TechX-Server/README.md

 ## User:

-### Email: user@user.com
+### Email: mk@mk.com

-### Password: password1234
+### Password: mk

 ## Introduction

-This is SpeedeRex project. this is a little type of car Retal type project. this project very small but you can get vibe of little management system, React, Redux.
+This is TechX project. this is a little of Blog type project. this project very small but you can get vibe of little Social media system, NextJs, React, Redux.

 ## Project Description

-This is SpeedeRex project. this is a little type of Rental type type project. this project very small but you can get vibe of little management system, React, Redux.
-The purpose of this project create a vibe of fast performance os state that manage in Redux
+This is TechX project. this is a little of Blog type type project. this project very small but you can get vibe of little Social media system, NextJs, React, Redux.
+The purpose of this project create a vibe of fast performance os state that manage in Redux with NexJs system technology

 ## Features

-- Api for list of all car
+- Api for list of all Blog
-- APi for search by text that search work for car tittle and description. so you can get accurate result.
+- APi for search by text that search work for Blog tittle and description. so you can get accurate result.
-- Api for sort car by your price range
+- Api for sort Blog by your price range
-- Api for sort your car but category wise
+- Api for sort your Blog but category wise
-- Api for sort car price high to low also low to high
+- Api for sort Blog most likes/upvote
-- Api for booking your car
+- Api for create your Blog
 - Api for manage your account
-- Api for manage Booking car
+- Api for manage Blog post
-- Api for Payment your car rent
+- Api for Payment for your premium post visit

 ## Technology Stack